This document is a work in progress. To have a question added, email firstname.lastname@example.org

 PPS uses www.schoolpay.com for school supply, field trip, and other misc. payments.
 You will need to set up an account using your student’s ID number.
 You can also bring money or a check to your student’s teacher.

 Where can I find a list of Teachers and Support Staff at Chapman?

-A complete Staff List can be found on Chapman’s district website
+A complete Staff List can be found on Chapman’s district website, under Teachers and Staff.

 What is Round Up, should I attend, and how long does it last?